Kevan-Y/text-ssg/CONTRIBUTING.md

 5. Install the recommended plugins for VSCode (`./.vscode/extensions.json`)

+## Writing/Running test cases

+Test case is located in `src/test` folder.

+Writing test case, file name must match the function file name.

+- To run all test case `npm test`
+- To run all test case in silent mode `npm test-silent`
+- To run all test case and watch for change `npm test-watch`
+- To run all test case in silent modeTo run all test case and watch for change in silent mode `npm test-watch-silent`
+- To run a specific test case `npm jest <test case name>`
+- To run a specific test case in silent mode `npm jest-silent <test case name>`
+- To run a specific test case and watch for change `npm jest-watch <test case name>`
+- To run a specific test case and watch for change in silent mode `npm jest-watch-silent <test case name>`

 ## Submitting a Pull Request

 1. Before commit run `npm run prettier-check` (If there is some error fix it manually or run